Laughter can be the key to an open mind and a permissive mood, that is in favour of new ideas.

 In a creative meeting, you need to balance the feeling of security with a challenge.
 In order to create a safe environment, it is important to start by explaining the purpose, structure and rules of the meeting – for example when there is a break, what kind of process and methods you will work with, etc. Clarify which elements require free-thinking and instruct the participants that the process should be seen as a game where you together will find out where the path leads.
 Furthermore, make sure that everyone contributes to the permissive atmosphere in the room.
 One way of doing this is by introducing a yes-saying exercise.

 Think about the setting

 Create a permissive atmosphere by adding something unexpected to the room.
 Music, tablecloths on the tables, a projected aquarium or fireplace can give the participants associations that enable new perspectives.
 Try to furnish the room so that everyone in the group has eye contact.
-Optimal are round tables where everyone located equally.
+Optimal are round tables where everyone is located equally.

 Use your body

-To have something physical to meet around and work with is to recommend – we are usually more open to new ideas when the body are involved in the process.
+To have something physical to meet around and work with is recommended – we are usually more open to new ideas when the body are involved in the process.
 This could be materials that everyone can draw on, plastic figures that symbolise different perspectives or users, tasks that must be solved together, clay to shape, Lego, etc.